avast/continuity/README.md

 Continuity allows you to set a [ThreadNamer](core-scala/src/main/scala/com/avast/continuity/ThreadNamer.scala) which can change the name of the thread according to your needs.
 It is [IdentityThreadNamer](core-scala/src/main/scala/com/avast/continuity/IdentityThreadNamer.scala) by default but there is
 [ContinuityContextThreadNamer](core-scala/src/main/scala/com/avast/continuity/ContinuityContextThreadNamer.scala) which can be used to alter the thread name according to the provided format with keys from the context.
+_Please note that operations with threads name are quite expensive and it's *not* recommended to use the thread naming functionality on high-throughput systems
+(e.g. >1000 req/s in case of HTTP server, but may differ due to other circumstances)._

 ## Example
 ```scala